DevExpress/testcafe/docs/articles/documentation/test-api/handling-native-dialogs.md

 ## Dialog History

-You can get the history of invoked native dialogs to check if a certain dialog appeared or not.
+You can get the history of the invoked native dialogs to check if a certain dialog appeared or not.

 Use the [test controller's](test-code-structure.md#test-controller) `getNativeDialogHistory` method for this.